JIKOJI CONFLICT RESOLUTION POLICY

 Each covered person is responsible for helping keep Jikoji free of Harassment.
 If a covered person becomes aware of an incident of Harassment affecting any covered person, whether they are the victim, a witness to the incident of Harassment, or are told of the incident by another, there is a duty to report the incident to any one or more of the following persons:

-(iii) Jikoji’s current Resident and Guiding Teacher, Michael Newhall and any person to whom he has delegated the responsibilities of Guiding teacher (currently Doug Jacobson).
+(ii) Jikoji’s current Resident and Guiding Teacher, Pamela Brown, any person to whom she has delegated the responsibilities of Resident Guiding Teacher, and any other Guiding Teacher who has been appointed by the Board to act in that capacity.

-When one of us becomes aware of an alleged act of Harassment and the JMG has been notified and it will conduct an initial investigation by interviewing and writing down the statement of the person who has reported the incident.
-Based on this statement, if the JMG is of the opinion that the allegation of Harassment is reasonably credible, the matter will be either be reported to Jikoji's legal counsel for further investigation or the matter will be investigated by the JMG itself.
+When one of us becomes aware of an alleged act of Harassment and the Board has been notified, it will conduct an initial investigation that will be conducted either by a designated Board Member, or a non-Board Member who has knowledge, skill and background in such matters to be qualified, in the board’s opinion, to conduct such an investigation.
+The investigation will include interviewing and writing down the statement of the person who has reported the incident.
+Based on this statement, if the Board is of the opinion that the allegation of Harassment is reasonably credible, the matter will be either reported to legal counsel selected by the Board for further investigation and recommendations or the matter will be investigated by the Board itself.
 In either event, the investigation will proceed on the following basis:

 (i) The victim of the alleged Harassment and the person reporting the incident, (if they are not the same person), will be interviewed;

-(iii) If, based on the investigation, the facts do not support a credible claim of Harassment, the following will occur:
+(iii) If, based on the investigation, the investigator determines that the facts do not support a credible claim of Harassment, and the Board agrees with that conclusion, the following will occur:

 (a) That opinion will be communicated to the victim (if the victim is the source of the incident report) and that opinion will state that no action will be taken by Jikoji.